-(Enter score for each of the following components)

-S/N Subject/Item Examined Max.
+Program Title of of the candidate (Enter score for each of the following components) S/N Subject/Item Examined Max.
 Score Internal External 1.
-Introduction and Background to the Problem • To what extent the candidate has introduced and explored the historical dimensions of the research 2 problem.
-2 • How does the research background reflect the research idea and policy environment?
-3 • To what extent is the background logical and sites relevant examples and data.
-2. Statement of the Problem • Examine whether the research problem spells out what the researcher wants to investigate.
-2 • To what extent are the research issues well- 2 articulated?
-2 • Whether the statement of the problem provides viable justification for the study.
-3. Hypotheses/Research Questions • Examine whether there is a clear relationship between the variables that the researcher intends 2 to measure.
-3
+Introduction and Background to the Problem To what extent the candidate has introduced and explored the historical dimensions of the research problem.
+How does the research background reflect the research idea and policy environment?
+To what extent is the background logical and sites relevant examples and data.
+2 2 3 2.
+Statement of the Problem Examine whether the research problem spells out what the researcher wants to investigate.
+To what extent are the research issues well-articulated?
+Whether the statement of the problem provides viable justification for the study.
+2 2 2 3.
+Hypotheses/Research Questions • Examine whether there is a clear relationship 2 between the variables that the researcher intends to measure.

 The way the hypotheses/research questions are stated.
 Examine stated hypotheses/research questions if they are specific measurable, attainable and realistic.
 2 4.
 Objectives Whether they are properly stated.
-Whether they are measurable, specific and realistic.
-Whether they are related to the hypotheses/research questions.
-2 2 2 5.
-Significance of the Study ☐ Whether the candidate clearly stated what the study would contribute, to the research community, policy makers, planners, academicians, etc. 1 6.
-Literature Review Whether the literature review helps to deepen the understanding of the research area.
-Whether the review does build on what others have already done and identify the research gaps to be filled.
-To what extent the review discusses the key finding in details and how the pertinent issues are summarized and tie together.
-To what extent the review reflects most recent literature on the topic and identifies gaps to be filled by the current study.
-4 3 2 2
+2 Whether they are measurable, specific and $\begin{bmatrix} 2\\2\\2 \end{bmatrix}$ realistic.
+2 Whether they are related to the hypotheses/research questions.
+5. Significance of the Study Whether the candidate clearly stated what the study would contribute, to the research community, 1 policy makers, planners, academicians, etc. 6.
+Literature Review Whether the literature review helps to deepen 4 the understanding of the research area.
+Whether the review does build on what others 3 have already done and identify the research 2 gaps to be filled.
+2 • To what extent the review discusses the key 2 finding in details and how the pertinent issues 1 - are summarized and tie together. • To what extent the review reflects most recent literature on the topic and identifies gaps to be filled by the current study.

 S/N Subject/Item Examined Max.
 Score Internal External 7.
-Theoretical/Conceptual Framework • Whether the study describes the theory/conceptual framework adopted by the 2 study.
-3 • Whether there is an outline of some relevant theoretical background to the field of study including the main ideas of the major school of 2 thought and rationale of using them. • Whether the candidate has appropriately used the theory/conceptual framework adopted to explain
+Theoretical/Conceptual Framework • Whether the study describes the 2 theory/conceptual framework adopted by the study.
+3 Whether there is an outline of some relevant theoretical background to the field of study 2 including the main ideas of the major school of thought and rationale of using them.
+Whether the candidate has appropriately used the theory/conceptual framework adopted to explain

-the first in a

 the findings.

 8. Research Design

-• To what extent the candidate describes clearly the research design.
-2
+0. • To what extent the candidate describes clearly the 2

+research design.

 • Whether the research design has been justified.
 3

-• Whether the research design is relevant to the study.
-2
+• Whether the research design is relevant to the 2

+study.

 9. Study Population, Sample Size and Sampling

-• Whether the population and sample size of the study have been clearly defined. $\begin{vmatrix} 2\\ 3 \end{vmatrix}$
+Whether the population and sample size of the 2

+study have been clearly defined.
+3

-• Examine how sampling has been done (the process and procedures).
+• Examine how sampling has been done (the

+process and procedures).

 10. Data Collection Methods

-• Examine whether the data collection methods $\begin{vmatrix} 3\\3 \end{vmatrix}$
+Examine whether the data collection methods 3

-have been clearly explained.Examine whether the data collection methods $\begin{vmatrix} 3\\3 \end{vmatrix}$
+have been clearly explained.
+3 3

+• Examine whether the data collection methods 3
-have been properly utilized.

-Examine the justification of data collection
+have been properly utilized.Examine the justification of data collection

 methods.

 11. Data Presentation, Analysis and Discussion of

-the Findings 9
+11. the Findings

-• Whether the data collected have been logically presented, scientifically analyzed and discussed.
+Whether the data collected have been logically 9

+presented, scientifically analyzed and discussed.
 8

-• Examine whether data analysis techniques have
+Examine whether data analysis techniques have

 been correctly applied.

 12. Summary, Conclusion and Recommendations

-• Examine whether the study findings have been properly summarized.
-5
+• Examine whether the study findings have been 5

+properly summarized.

-Examine whether the conclusion has been 5
+• Examine whether the conclusion has been 5 5

 logically drawn.
-5
+2

-• Examine whether recommendations have been 2
+• Examine whether recommendations have been

 appropriately made.

-• Examine whether references have been properly written.
+Examine whether references have been properly written.

 Total 100

-1.0001 100
+I Viai 100